PollyHannah/Phylogenomic-study/README.md

 ## Part Two: Gene analysis
 This is where we take the freshly re-annotated sequences and identify a set of core genes with the help of OrthoFinder.

+By the way, I generated a whole genome alignment for all Megalocytivirus pagrus1 genomes part of my analysis, using the program Mauve.
+The alignment can be found  in this repository called `[alignment_mpagrus1.fas](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_mpagrus1.fas)`.

 ### Sort proteome files by taxonomic level
 We run Orthofinder three times - once each with genomes at the family, genus and species level.
 To do this we need to sort the proteomes we generated as part of 'Part One: re-annotation and quality check' into three sperate directories.